wcole3/2Dot_Xcode/README.md

 movement of a dot, with goal of getting each dot into the endzone before time expires.

 There is leaderboard functionaility along with variable controls set by the user.

+4/2/19: There is a stuttering issue if you have USB peripherals plugged in.
+It is a bug in SDL caused by USB devices (any device besides mouse and keyboard).
+It causes a stutter every 3000ms